Is Your Patient a Victim of Human Trafficking?

 - Inconsistency with any information provided (medical, social, family, etc.).

-Victims may be fearful and distrustful of their environment, so it is best not to ask individuals direct questions about being a victim of human trafficking.
+Because victims may be fearful and distrustful of their environment, it is best not to ask individuals direct questions about being a victim of human trafficking.
 The following questions can help in identifying victims:

 - Has anyone threatened you or your family?